Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme on how to display lines containing the pattern root from the file
+my readme on how to display a number tht contain a pattern in a file